 One year (greater than 12 credits) of college-level biology, one year (greater than 9 credits) of college-level chemistry, and one year (greater than 9 cumulative credits) of college-level algebra, precalculus, and calculus or statistics.
 Students should also have previous credits in botany, taxonomy, and ornithology.
 Ability to use plant taxonomic keys is especially encouraged.

 ecology, environmental studies, resource management, ecological restoration, conservation biology, and the liberal arts.

 $300 for two multi-day field trips.

-Up to 16 credits of upper-division science credit may be awarded in forest science, ornithology, statistics, and plant ecology upon successful completion of the program objectives.
+Up to 16 credits of upper-division science credit may be awarded in forest science, biogeochemistry, statistics, and environmental science upon successful completion of the program objectives.